martyr-deepin/arch-deepin/README.md

 Troubleshooting
 ---------------

-  - Memory leak issues in `deepin-terminal` and `deepin-music`

-    This is caused by `pygtk`, and we provide an alternative package named `deepin-pygtk`, just install it.

-  - Report package downgrading warning when updating

-    Packages version format have been adjusted for that we do not use source git repositories right now.
-To fix this problem, just run `pacman -Syuu`.

-  - Install deepin packages failed, report `Maximum file size exceeded` or `invalid or corrupted package (checksum)`
+  - Install Deepin packages failed, report `invalid or corrupted package (checksum)`

+    Well, this is a troublesome issue of OBS for Archlinux users that the the checksums will be out of date after package rebuild without version changed.
+Sometimes we will increase `pkgrel` manually to avoid such issues, but most of the cases, please install the packages manually through `pacman -U`.

+  - Install Deepin packages failed, report `Maximum file size exceeded`

-    Well, the repository site of openSUSE looks like not friendly to archlinux users.
+    The repository site of openSUSE looks like not friendly to archlinux users.
 Please setup `wget` as default download tool by removing comment from line `XferCommand = /usr/bin/wget --passive-ftp -c -O%o %u` in `/etc/pacman.conf`, then try again.